salsabilafitriak/Independent-Strong-Woman/README.md

 ## Project Overview

 **OS.Kill()** is a CLI-based game where the player acts as a system administrator defending an OS against a virus spreading through the file system.
-The player must navigate a virtual directory tree, locate the virus, and eliminate it across 3 increasingly difficult waves.
+The player must navigate a 2-level virtual directory tree, locate the virus hidden inside a subfolder, and eliminate it across 3 increasingly difficult waves.

 ### Game Mechanics

-- **Wave 1 — Detection:** Find and kill the virus by navigating folders.
+- **Wave 1 — Detection:** Navigate into subfolders to find the virus.
+Type `kill` when inside the infected folder.
 Requires 2 hits.
 - **Wave 2 — Encryption:** The virus is encrypted.
-Find a secret key hidden in another folder, then use it to decrypt and kill.
+Find the `SECRET_KEY.txt` hidden in another folder, then use `kill [code]` to attack.
 Requires 3 hits.
 - **Wave 3 — Logic Lock:** The virus is protected by a quiz.
-Answer data structure questions correctly to deal damage.
+Answer data structure questions correctly with `kill [A/B]` to deal damage.
+Wrong answers drain player HP.
 Requires 4 correct answers.

+After every `kill` attempt (hit or miss), the virus randomly relocates to a different folder — always a different one from before.

 The player wins by depleting the virus's HP across all 3 waves.
 The game ends early if the player's HP reaches 0.